zDevelopers/BelovedBlocks/README.md

 ### Items

 Each seamless block is represented by a similar item with a glowing enchantement effect (that can be disabled for each block in the [configuration](#configuration)).
 They also have a custom name (also configurable).
-The crafts are the same for the three block:
+The crafts are the same for the three blocks:

 ![](http://amaury.carrade.eu//files/output_K6fg1T.gif)